Communicative Sciences and Disorders Major

-As a Communicative Disorders major, you will put theory into practice as you apply your study and research of speech and language to real-life client situations.
-You will learn the ins and outs of the speech and hearing sciences and participate in supervised therapy through various internships, volunteer positions, and the Speech-Language-Hearing Services at Saint Mary’s College program.
+Put theory into practice as you apply your study and research of speech and language to real-life client situations.
+Learn the ins and outs of the speech and hearing sciences and participate in supervised therapy through various internships, volunteer positions, and the Speech-Language-Hearing Services at Saint Mary’s College program.

 The major draws on many other disciplines including psychology, biology, linguistics, mathematics, and health care.
 Combined with a complete liberal arts education and practical application in real-life situations, you will earn a comprehensive degree that opens up a variety of career options or a future in graduate school.